Pastoral Care Specialist Training Program

 - Substance Abuse, Addiction, and the Role of the Faith Community

 The PCS Training program is a new curriculum developed by the ACPE’s Psychotherapy Commission.
 The standard fee is $600 although individual programs may offer scholarships or payment plans.
-Several pilot programs will be hosted in 2021.
+Several pilot programs will be hosted, check here.

 To receive information about future training opportunities and other developments in the PCS program, please fill out the Pastoral Care and Specialist Training Program Interest Form.